davidbella/node-meetup/README.md

     npm install mongodb

 ###Install Mongo DB and Fire It Up!
+On Mac, through `brew`:

     brew install mongodb
     mkdir -p /data/db # Maybe - try the next step first mongod

+If you don't have brew, I recommend getting it, but there are manual installation instructions on the [MongoDB website](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

+On Windows, if you don't have a Mac, I recommend getting one ;) but there are installation instructions [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/)

 Open a new terminal window and run the server again